 What am I doing right now?

 Writing, daydreaming, visiting a school, cooking, vacuuming, pootling about my hip-hop-happenin' home town of Frome or - if it's a Majorly Cool Author Day - hanging out with famous writers and illustrators.
 I'll be the one dressed as a sausage.

 I've dreamed of being an author since I was five.
 Before I learned to write, I'd fill whole notepads with squiggly lines that looked a bit like joined-up writing.
 My first real book came out in 2012.
 I couldn't quite believe it.
 Thirty-something books later, I'm still pinching myself.
 Ow.

 I love writing stories that make me laugh.
 Funny books cheer us up when we're sad or worried - it does us all good to smile.
 So,

 One of my books went to space.

 I like to mention this a lot.
 Wouldn't you?
 Having your book read to planet Earth from the International Space Station is a pretty big deal.
 Nick East is the same - he illustrated the book and he never shuts up about it.
 He's all.
 'Did you know one of my books went to space with ESA astronaut Tim Peake?'
-Put a sock in it, East.
+Put a sock in it, Nick.
 For the record, the book we're always banging on about is called 'Goodnight Spaceman' - hey, did I tell you it went to space?